 The streets are eerily, yet beautifully, quiet if you visit in November.
 Look out for owners walking their dogs, fishermen, and the cyclists racing each other along the promenade.

-Murcia – the architecture
+Things to do in Murcia – check out the architecture

 You’ll find a splendid combination of Gothic, Baroque and Renaissance architectural styles.
 In fact, it reminded me of the sights I saw on a day trip to Segovia.
 The cathedral in Murcia City is one striking example of Gothic and Baroque design.